jslhcl/jslhcl.github.io/_posts/2021-12-22-DesigningDataIntensiveApplications-notes.markdown

 Cassandra and Riak use a *gossip protocol* among the nodes.
 Requests can be sent to any node, and that node forwards them to the appropriate node.

 # Chapter 7 Transactions

+Systems that do not meet the ACID criteria are sometimes called *BASE*: Basically Available, Soft state, and Eventual consistency.

+The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true.

+Atomicity, isolation and durability are properties of the DB, whereas consistency (in ACID sense) is a property of the application.
+It's the application's responsibility to define its transactions correctly, this is not something that the DB can guarantee.

+The idea of ACID isolation is that concurrently running transactions shouldn't interfere with each other.

+A transaction is usually understood as a mechanism for grouping multiple operations on multiple objects into one unit of execution.

+Many distributed datastores have abandoned multi-object transactions because they are difficult to implement across partitions.
+Datastores with leaderless replication work much more on a "best effort" basis

+## Weak isolation levels (vs. serializable isolation which means the DB guarantees that transactions have the same effect as if they ran serially):

+### Read Committed

+no dirty read - cannot see uncommitted data, (how to implement) use lock, or remember both the old committed value and the new value

+no dirty write - cannot overwrite uncommitted data. (how to implement) use lock

+### Snapshot Isolation and Repeatable Read

+*read skew*, an example of nonrepeatable read.
+A client sees different parts of the DB at different points in time.

+Each transaction reads from a consistent snapshot of the database - the transaction sees all the data that was committed in the DB at the start of the transaction.
+Even if the data is subsequently changed by another transaction, each transaction sees only the old data from that particular point in time.

+A key point of snapshot isolation is readers never block writes, and writes never block readers

+(how to implement) DB must keep several different committed versions of an object (multi-version concurrency control, MVCC).
+A typical approach is that read committed uses a separate snapshot for each query, while snapshot isolation uses the same snapshot for an entire transaction.
+When a transaction is started, it is given a unique, always-increasing transaction ID (txid)

+The reason of this naming confusion (Oracle: serializable, PostgreSQL and MySQL: repeatable read) is that the SQL standard doesn't have the concept of snapshot isolation.
+IBM DB2 uses "repeatable read" to refer to serializability

+#### Prevent Lost Updates

+Lost update problem: read-modify-write cycle concurrently.

+Many DB provide atomic update operations, which remove the need to implement read-modify-write cycles in application code. (but it won't help if application code still uses read-modify-write cycles) Or use lock, application code needs to add lock explicitly

+An alternative is to allow them to execute in parallel and, if the transaction manager detects a lost update, abort the transaction and force it to retry its read-modify-write cycle.

+#### Write Skew and Phantoms

+*write skew*: not dirty write nor lost update, because the two transactions are updating two different objects

+*phantom*: a write in one transaction changes the result of a search query in another transaction

+## Serializability

+Serializable isolation is usually regarded as the strongest isolation level.
+It guarantees that even though transactions may execute in parallel, the end result is the same as if they had executed one at a time, serially, without any concurrency. **protect against all the concurrency issues**

+### Actual Serial Execution

+To execute only one transaction at a time, in serial order, on a single thread.

+Encapsulating transactions in stored procedures.
+Systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions.

+Cons:
+- Each DB has its own language for stored procedure;
+- Harder to debug, test and monitor;
+- Badly written stored procedure (using a lot of memory or CPU) can cause more trouble than code in application layer;
+- Cross partition is orders of magnitude below its single-partition throughput and cannot be increased by adding more machines;
+- Limited to use cases where the active dataset can fit in memory

+### Two-Phase Locking (2PL)

+Only one widely used algorithm for serializability for around 30 years.
+Used by the serializable isolation level in MySQL (InnoDB) and SQL Server, and the repeatable read isolation level in DB2.

+Implementation: acquire shared lock before read; acquire exclusive lock before write; upgrade shared lock to exclusive lock if first reads then writes; hold the lock until the end of the transaction (commit or abort.
+This is where the name comes from: 1st phase is when the locks are acquired, 2nd phase is when all the locks are released)

+Will cause deadlock.
+DB automatically detects deadlocks and aborts one of them.
+The aborted transaction needs to be retried by the application.

+Unlike snapshot isolation, Reading an old version of the object is not acceptable under 2PL.

+Quite unstable latency, very slow at high percentiles.

+- Predict Locks: solve phantom issue.
+It belongs to all objects that match some search condition.
+- Index-range lock: simplified approximation of predict locking.

+### Serializable Snapshot Isolation (SSI)

+First described in 2008.

+Optimistic concurrency control.
+It lets transactions continue anyway, in the hope that everything will turn out all right.
+When a transaction wants to commit, the DB checks whether anything bad happened; if so, the transaction is aborted and has to be retried.

+Based on snapshot isolation, On top of snapshot isolation, SSI adds an algorithm for detecting serialization conflicts among writes and determining which transactions to abort.

+How to detect:
+- When the transaction wants to commit, the DB checks whether any of the ignored writes have now been committed.
+If so, the transaction must be aborted;
+- When the transaction writes to the DB, DB checks whether the prior read is outdated and committed.
+If so, the transaction must be aborted.

+Performance:

+- Less detailed tracking is faster, but may lead to more transactions being aborted than strictly necessary.
+- One transaction doesn't need to block waiting for locks held by other transaction, read-only queries can run on a consistent snapshot without requiring any locks, which is very appealing for read-heavy workloads.
+- The rate of aborts significantly affects the overall performance of SSI.
+SSI requires that read-write transactions be fairly short (long-running read-only transactions may be OK)

 # Chapter 8 The Trouble with Distributed Systems